Highlights from the Ratings and Financial Report for Sigma Labs Inc. (SGLB)

-Sigma Labs Inc. (NASDAQ:SGLB) went up by 11.29% from its latest closing price compared to the recent 1-year high of $11.00.
-The company’s stock price has collected 25.82% of gains in the last five trading sessions.
+Sigma Labs Inc. (NASDAQ:SGLB) went down by -13.68% from its latest closing price compared to the recent 1-year high of $11.00.
+The company’s stock price has collected 3.10% of gains in the last five trading sessions.
 Press Release reported on 01/12/21 that Sigma Labs Announces Closing of Public Offering of Common Stock and Exercise of Over-Allotment Option

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.